AnFreTh/STREAM/README.md

 The core of the STREAM package is built on top of the [OCTIS](https://aclanthology.org/2021.eacl-demos.31.pdf) framework and allows seamless integration of all of OCTIS' multitude of models, datasets, evaluation metrics and hyperparameter optimization techniques.
 See the [Octis Github](https://github.com/MIND-Lab/OCTIS) repository for an overview.

 #### Speed
-Since most of STREAMs models are centered around Document embeddings, STREAM comes alsong with a set of pre-embedded datasets.
+Since most of STREAMs models are centered around Document embeddings, STREAM comes along with a set of pre-embedded datasets.
 Additionally, once a user fits a model that leverages document embeddings, the embeddings are saved and automatically loaded the next time the user wants to fit any model with the same set of embeddings.

 <div style="text-align: center;">